SMUTF: Schema Matching Using Generative Tags and Hybrid Features: Introduction

 SMUTF combines the strength of Pretrained Language Models (PLM) \cite{devlin2018bert, liu2019roberta, he2020deberta, ouyang2022training} to generate descriptive tags of data under each column and semantic embeddings on textual information.
-Further, similarity measures between schemas are computed considering various factors such as dataset values, column names, generated tags, etc. These combined features are used within a gradient-boosting model, XGBoost\cite{chen2016xgboost}, to predict column matches across datasets.
+Further, similarity measures between schemas are computed considering various factors such as dataset values, column names, generated tags, etc. These combined features are used within a gradient-boosting model, XGBoost \cite{chen2016xgboost}, to predict column matches across datasets.

-Also, In response to the prevalent issue in the SM field, which is the scarcity of non-synthetic open-sourced evaluation datasets, we have taken the initiative to create the \textbf{HDXSM} dataset.
+Also, one prevalent issue in the SM field is the scarcity of non-synthetic open-sourced evaluation datasets \cite{10.1145/3588938}.
+Some open-sourced SM datasets are not intact, with only either the schema information or the attribute values; others, though complete in terms of their contents, are not complex enough for nowadays' SM evaluations since they only contain few tables, attributes and values.
+Thus, we have taken the initiative to create the \textbf{HDXSM} dataset.
 The data used in this dataset is derived from the Humanitarian Data Exchange (HDX) and is annotated with existing HXL tags \cite{Keler2015TheHE}.
-The annotation process involves extensive manual checks and verification to ensure dataset's validity.
+The annotation process involves extensive manual checks and verification to ensure dataset's validity \cite{shraga2022humanalcalibratinghumanmatching}.
 As far as we are aware, the \textbf{HDXSM} dataset represents the most comprehensive resource currently available in this field.

 Experiments performed using SMUTF demonstrate significant improvements over existing techniques.
 Our results indicate enhancements of 11.84\% and 5.08\% in the model's F1 and AUC scores, respectively.